kulak/sqlitemaint/README.md

     sqlitemaint.UpgradeSQLite('my.db', 'my')

+See [SQLiteMaintainer application](https://github.com/Kulak/sqlitemaintainer) for console application that uses this package.

 ## Known Issues

 There is no wrapping of script file in a transaction.
 If script fails it may leave datbase in an inconsistent state.
 Workaround:  apply transaction in the script file itself.